It's Rush Limboy and the one and only Excellence in Broadcasting Network.

 I'm sure some of you do.

-And he's got a a piece.
+And he's got a piece.

 Three pages of advice.

-He's one of these wise guys, a wise old man.
+He's one of these wise guys, a wise old man who know how to run the country.

-New York Times columnist CFR President Emeritus.
+New York Times columnist, CFR, President Emeritus.

 He says President Obama desperately needs a sweeping staff shakeup to save his presidency.

-From his perch as President Emeritus, Council on Foreign Relations, CFR, and New York Times columnist.
+And then Leslie Gelb offers a thoughtful analysis and suitable replacements from his perch as President Emeritus, Council on Foreign Relations, CFR, and New York Times columnist.

 But Leslie Gelb doesn't get it.